Aquila69420/comp3207-giftly/README.md

 7. **Enable CORS on Azure Function App**

-   Now you have the link for the website for the frontend, You need to enable CORS on Azure
+   Now you have the link for the website for the frontend, You need to enable CORS on Azure in the setting of the function app

 ---